magisterquis/curlrevshell/README.md

 ---
 TLS is all via a pinned self-signed certificate.
-By default, the certificate is cached in a file, mostly to keep from having to copy/paste a new fingerprint every time a ragey Ctrl+C kills the current shell.
+By default, the certificate is cached in a file, mostly to keep from having to copy/paste a new fingerprint every time a ragey double-Ctrl+C kills the current shell.
 Caching can be disabled with `-tls-certificate-cache ""`.

 File Insertion
 --------------